THE LAGUARDIA AIRPORT AIRTRAIN PROPOSAL

-Results of Scoping Study and Begin Screening Transit Alternatives
+Results of Scoping Study and Start of Transit Alternatives Analysis

 The results of the scoping study, conducted over a 45-period from May to June, 2019 can be found in full here.
 The study showed serious concern with the proposed project.
 Of the 414 written and oral comments, only 13% supported the project.
 The alternatives screening analysis is the review all possible transit alternatives (aka, viable transit options to get to LGA) to determine which would be considered in the draft environmental impact statement.
 These alternatives included ferry, dedicated bus lane and the extension of subway lines.

 GoFB and other local nonprofits, civic leaders and neighborhood groups had a preview of the alternatives screening analysis results at the FAA's November 'Community Leaders' meeting.
 There we learned that all of the project's transit alternatives have been screened out except for a no action alternative (which is required by law) and the proposed LGA AirTrain.
 See the full presentation from the meeting here, the alternatives screening analysis slides here, and the final results slides here.

 The Sensible Way to LGA Coalition